Backstreet Boys: 2000–2001: Black and Blue and The Hits – Chapter One

 The group members made a trip to the Bahamas in May 2000 to write songs for their fourth album.
 They began recording the album on July 1, 2000, in Stockholm, Sweden, and wrapped up the recording sessions in September.
 A song completed during the July recording sessions, "It's True", was released on August 28, 2000, in a compilation album sold exclusively at Burger King restaurants, titled For the Fans.

 The album, Black & Blue, was released on November 21, 2000.
+The album recorded the best international sales in a week for an album in history by selling over 5 million copies in its first week.
+In the United States, it sold 1.6 million discs in the first week making them the first artist since The Beatles to achieve back-to-back million plus first week sales.
 To promote its release, they traveled around the world in 100 hours, visiting Stockholm, Tokyo, Sydney, Cape Town, Rio de Janeiro, and New York City.
 Fifty-five hours were spent traveling, and 45 were spent making public appearances.
-A DVD of the short tour, as well as a board game, was released in 2001, titled Around the World.
-The album itself recorded the best international sales in a week for an album in history by selling over 5 million copies in its first week of sales.
-In the United States, it sold 1.6 million discs in the first week making them the first artist since The Beatles to achieve back-to-back million plus first week sales.
+A DVD of the short tour was released in 2001, titled Around the World.
 Three singles were released from Black & Blue: "Shape of My Heart", "The Call", and "More than That".

 On January 28, 2001, the Backstreet Boys performed the American national anthem at the Super Bowl XXXV in Tampa, Florida.
-A week earlier, the group began the "Black & Blue Tour", which featured shows in five continents.
+A week earlier, the group began the "Black & Blue Tour," which featured shows in five continents.
 The tour was put on hold in July when it was reported that McLean had entered rehab to battle alcoholism and depression after Richardson held an intervention for him at a Boston hotel.
 The tour resumed in August and concluded in November.